Exeos/BReversed/README.md

   "path": use if jars are in a different path
   "input": input jar name, ".jar" is optional "output": output jar name, ".jar" is optional

+   "renamerString": The new name renamed objects (+ the index)

   "transformers": list of transformers simpleName, for deobfuscation
 ```